julelang/manual/src/integrated-jule/backend-emits.md

 ::: danger
 This is not a recommended way to use C++ code in Jule.
 For more safe approach, see the [wrappers](/integrated-jule/interoperability/jule-wrappers).
 This is just might be useful for a minimal use cases, but mid/large scale C++ codes should be use wrappers for safety and maintainability.

 - Your error messages might be confusing for your emitted C++ code.
-For example, the line numbers of the error messages cannot be predictible since the emitted code placed in the IR.
+For example, the line numbers of the error messages cannot be predictable since the emitted code placed in the IR.
 - Hard to maintain and investigate emitted C++ code in the IR.
-You cannot predict the output of the code compeletely and where the emitted code be placed in the IR.
+You cannot predict the output of the code completely and where the emitted code be placed in the IR.
 Your emitted C++ code may unexpectedly mix with the Jule.
 - You will lost tools, editor/IDE support and other things for your C++ code.
 This means you will no longer have static analysis, code completion and others.
 Using separate C++ source files can still provide editor and tool support, which is more safe and maintainable.
 :::